2 Days Around the Ring of Kerry: Things to Do in Killarney

 Drink — Red Fox Inn

-Just next door you’ll find a traditional old pub, the Red Fox Inn.
-Boasting an old-timey atmosphere and décor, this pub is best known for their delectable Irish coffee.
-While a caffeinated alcoholic beverage may not sound appetizing early in the morning, the combination of Irish whiskey and hot coffee kept us nice and warm on the rainy, overcast day of our tour!
+Just next door find a traditional pub boasting an old-timey atmosphere, the Red Fox Inn best known for their delectable Irish coffee.
+While a caffeinated alcoholic beverage may not sound appetizing this early in the morning, the combination of Irish whiskey and hot coffee kept me nice and warm on the rainy, overcast day of my tour!

-Given most popular Ireland entertainment happen outdoors, this tour stop represents one of the best Killarney indoor activities to consider if you visit during similarly rainy weather and havre a vehicle at your disposal.
+Given most Ireland entertainment happen outdoors, this stop represents one of the best Killarney indoor activities to consider if you visit during similarly rainy weather and have a vehicle at your disposal.

 Visitor approaching the iconic Red Fox Inn, a traditional Irish pub in Killarney.

-If neither of these activities sound appealing to you during this first stop on the tour, consider walking across the street to a viewing point of the babbling River Caragh.
+If neither of these activities sound appealing, walk across the street to a view point along the babbling River Caragh.
 The winding river cuts through a green patchwork of rugged hillside, making this an optimal spot to snap some photos before continuing on with the tour.

 Dingle Bay

-Driving for another 20 minutes through Glenbeigh will take you to the Mountain Stage viewpoint overlooking Dingle Bay.
-Renowned for its breathtaking scenery, you’ll observe rugged cliffs, clear blue waters, and pristine beaches.
+Driving for another 20 minutes through Glenbeigh brings you to the Mountain Stage viewpoint overlooking Dingle Bay.
+Renowned for its breathtaking scenery, observe rugged cliffs, clear blue waters, and pristine beaches.
 The area offers panoramic views that are quintessentially Irish and provides another excellent opportunity for photos.
-You’ll only spend about twenty minutes here, so be sure to make the most of the time you have and depart from the coach promptly!
+With only about 20 minutes to spare, make the most of the time and depart promptly from the coach!

 Two friends sharing a joyful selfie with the rugged coastline of Killarney, Ireland in the background.

-Wild Kerry Day Tours also offers an option to explore the Dingle Peninsula, so if you enjoy their Ring of Kerry tour consider booking another guided journey back to this area with the same tour company!
+Wild Kerry Day Tours also offers an exploration of the Dingle Peninsula, so if you enjoy their Ring of Kerry tour consider booking another guided journey back to this area with the same company!

 Lunch — Vista Bar at Scarriff Inn

-Driving for another 50 minutes through the Irish countryside will take you through Kells, Cahersiveen, and Waterville-Spunkane before you stop again at the Scarriff Inn for lunch.
-Your guide will likely convey similar information, but here’s a general overview if you’re curious to learn about these areas in advance:
+Drive for another 50 minutes through the Irish countryside past Kells, Cahersiveen, and Waterville-Spunkane before stopping at the Scarriff Inn for lunch.
+Your guide will convey similar information, but here’s a general overview if you’re curious about these areas in advance:

 • Kells is renowned for its stunning coastal scenery, offering breathtaking views of Dingle Bay.